klappdev/jpml/README.md

    );
 ```

 For work with range values could use such functions: in/or.
-Also could apply with another form.

 ```Java
    import static org.kl.pattern.ConstantPattern.or;